Worm Bin Calculator

 How big does a worm bin need to be?

-1 sq ft of surface area per pound of weekly food waste.
-Minimum depth 8 inches.
-A household generating 2 lbs/week needs a ~12×24 inch bin or a 10-gallon tub.
+Figure 1 square foot of surface area per pound of weekly food waste, with a minimum depth of 8 inches.
+So a household putting out 2 lbs a week needs roughly a 12×24 inch bin — or a 10-gallon tub works fine too.

 How many worms do I need to start?

-1–2 lbs of red wigglers (Eisenia fetida) — approximately 800–2,000 worms.
-That's 2 lbs of worms per 1 lb of weekly waste at the 0.5× consumption rate.
-Worms self-regulate to match food supply.
+Start with 1–2 lbs of red wigglers (Eisenia fetida) — roughly 800 to 2,000 worms.
+That works out to about 2 lbs of worms per 1 lb of weekly food waste at the 0.5× consumption rate.
+From there, the worms self-regulate to match whatever food you're giving them.

 How fast do worms eat food?